How to Find Your Best Suppliers in India

 With India’s educated and skilled population base, it makes sense why these prolific companies turn to India for its engineering and manufacturing expertise.
 But India isn’t reserved for large-cap, NYSE-listed corporations with revenues in the billions.
 Small businesses have access to all types of manufacturing options, from PVC pipes, electronics components, furniture, textiles, even apparel.

 Small business owners who want to find a supplier in India should understand a few basic risks associated with an Indian relationship.
 Probably the most noteworthy risk is the high employee turnover rate in India.
-According to this LinkedIn article by Keith Warburton, high turnover comes from the repetitive and ‘boring’ work performed by Indians.
+According to this LinkedIn article by Keith Warburton, high turnover comes from the repetitive work that is often outsourced to India.
 Further compounding this problem is that India, in an effort to protect jobs, has regulated large companies’ ability to dismiss employees; so while the ‘good’ ones often move on, the ‘bad’ ones not only stay but are protected legislatively.

 When seeking out suppliers in India to help your own business in whatever capacity, start your search for a partner with these four companies and websites: